tibroc/PILOS/docs/docs/administration/08-advanced/03-recording.md

 ```
 Host pilos
     HostName pilos.example.com
+    Port 22
     User pilos-spool
     IdentityFile ~/.ssh/pilos
 ```

 This will tell the BBB-Server to use the ssh key and the `pilos-spool` user when connecting to the PILOS server.
+It will also create an alias for the PILOS server, so you can use `pilos` instead of the full hostname.

 **On the PILOS server:**